 7. Declutter your home.
 Depersonalize the house so that a buyer can envision their family in the home.
 You’re going to be moving anyway, so why not get a headstart on moving by packing away those personal items?
 You can sort them into piles of things you want to keep, donate, and throw away to help you stay organized as you declutter.

-If you’re thinking about selling your home and would like to know what your home is worth, we would be honored to compete for your business.
+If you’re thinking about selling your home and would like to know what it’s worth, we would be honored to compete for your business.
 Visit www.HighPerformanceRealEstate.com, where you can opt in for a free home equity evaluation.
-You’ll just need to enter in a few details about your property and we’ll give you a range of what you could sell it for, as well as what you could walk away with in terms of your net proceeds.
+You’ll just need to enter in a few details about your property and we’ll give you a range of what you could sell it for and what you could walk away with in terms of your net proceeds.
 And don’t hesitate to reach out to us with any questions you have in the meantime!